Dress to Impress: Development

 Later, on October 19, 2024, the Halloween update was released.
 The update included new gameplay methods (including an optional storyline) as well as outfits.
 On December 14, 2024, Dress to Impress released their Christmas update, alongside a limited code item available only for three hours after the game's update; this resulted in the game crashing during the first minutes of the update due to the mass amount of players attempting to enter so they could redeem the code.
 The game also released an advent calendar with an exclusive reward for users that played daily.

 In February 2025, the game released a Valentine's Day update, including an updated and more organized map.
 In March 2025, Dress to Impress released the beta of their new gamemode, Style Showdown.

-In August 2025, a collaboration with American singer Lady Gaga was announced and is scheduled to take place on August 16–23, 2025.
+In August 2025, a collaboration with American singer Lady Gaga was announced and was scheduled to take place on August 16–23, 2025.
 The event is based on her 2025 album Mayhem.
+The event feature a new theme where players would be able to receive items related to Lady Gaga.
+The event included a style showtime mode based on one of Lady Gaga's songs, titled Zombieboy.
+Lady Gaga also acted as a judge in some of the competitions.
 However, the live event was controversial for being less of a meet and greet.

+In November 2025, a collaboration with the 2025 film Wicked: For Good was announced and took place between November 8–29 of 2025.
+This update included new themes, items and a pose pack.